pautown/paulpay/README.md

 - Visit 127.0.0.1:8900/alert to see notifications (only have one of these open at a time, preferrably in the OBS screen)
 - Visit 127.0.0.1:8900/progressbar to see the OBS progressbar which gets modified in the OBS settings url
 - The default username is `admin` and password `hunter123`.
 Change these in the http://127.0.0.1:8900/user panel

-# OBS
-- Add a Browser source in OBS and point it to `127.0.0.1:8900/alert` for Dono Alerts
-- Add a Browser source in OBS and point it to `127.0.0.1:8900/progressbar` to display the Dono Bar in OBS

-# Future plans
-- Youtube Media Links
-- Sound and GIF for dono
-- TTS integration for donos
-- Hex donations using batch transaction processing
-- API integration for getting Powerchat and Streamlabs Donos and keeping track of USD value
-- Selection of which dono methods are available

 # License
 GPLv3